y-m0/simple-orchestra/README.md

 ### Cloud Platforms

-Simple Orchestra can be deployed to any static hosting platform:
+Orchestra can be deployed to any static hosting platform:
 - Vercel
 - Netlify
 - Google Cloud Run